 Are you wanting to use protein powder while breastfeeding?
-Many women wonder how safe it is, and if there are any brands that are safe while breastfeeding – or that might even increase milk supply.
-This article has everything you need to know about protein powder and breastfeeding, along with our favorite protein powders for breastfeeding mothers.
+Many women wonder how safe it is and if any brands are safe while breastfeeding – or that might even increase milk supply.
+This article has everything you need to know about protein powder and breastfeeding, including our favorite protein powders for breastfeeding mothers.

-If you are breastfeeding you will want to make sure that what you are consuming is safe for your baby.
-Protein shakes and protein powder are items that many women use for shakes and recipes and to help with getting in extra nutrients.
-But it is something you should continue to use while breastfeeding?
+If you are breastfeeding, you will want to ensure that what you are consuming is safe for your baby.
+Protein shakes and protein powder is items that many women use for shakes and recipes and help get in extra nutrients.
+But is it something you should continue to use while breastfeeding?

 - Are Protein Shakes safe While Breastfeeding?

 - Best Protein Shakes for Breastfeeding